trevortai/Optimum-ONNX-InferHub/README.md

 # Optimum-InferHub
 Using Optimum to run inference on a variety of execution providers for ONNX models

+Status: only working with DML right now on windows

 To start, you will need an onnx model.

 It is also recommended to work in conda environments, either install miniconda or anaconda to your system.